 • Monitor and audit accounts regularly.
 Delete or disable any dormant account to prevent unauthorized access.
 Implement multi-factor authentication (MFA) for VPN and other remote access services.

-• Implement patch management policy to ensure firmwares and softwares used are updated with the latest security patches to protect against known vulnerabilities.
+• Implement a patch management policy to ensure that all software and firmware are updated with the latest security patches to protect against known vulnerabilities.

 • Segment critical systems and enforce strict firewall rules to limit lateral movement within the network.
 Disable unnecessary RDP access and restrict it to specific, trusted IP addresses.